EOLab-HSRW/esp32s3_object_detection/README.md

 ## Arduino

-- Boards manager
+- Open Arduino IDE
+- Navigate to "File" > "Preferences", and add to "Additional Boards Manager URLs" this url: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
+- Open the "Boards manager": "Board" Symbol on the left side of the screen OR "Tools" > "Board" > "Boards Manager..."
-- esp32 by Espressif Systems.
-Important! version 2.0.14
+- Search for "esp32" by Espressif Systems.
+Install the ESP board - !Important! version 2.0.14
-- examples-> esp32 -> camera -> cameraserver
+- Plugin your MCU, and select in the Arduino IDE the right COM port and the right board-type ("XIAO ESP32S3")
+- "File" > "Examples" > "esp32" > "camera" > "camera webserver"
     - modify the code for the right board
-    - ssid: iotlab-mobile
+    - ssid: given in workshop
-    - pass: iotlab18
+    - pass: given in workshop
     - upload
     - open serial monitor
     - copy IP address